 Before your tax lien is withdrawn under the Fresh Start program, you must make at least three direct debit payments as agreed.
 You are not eligible if you have ever defaulted on an IRS installment agreement.

-The most foolproof way to have a tax lien removed is by paying your tax debt in full.
+The most foolproof way to have a tax lien removed is by paying your back taxes in full.
 If you are unable to do so, you can request removal of a lien by enrolling in the Fresh Start program, arranging for an installment agreement, or successfully applying for an offer in compromise.
 After taking one of these paths, you must file IRS Form 12277 to request removal of the lien.
 You should submit copies of this request to all three credit bureaus (Equifax, TransUnion, and Experian), along with proof that the debt is paid.

-If you’ve ever watched daytime TV, you’ve seen ads for companies that promise to reduce your tax debt for a fraction of what you owe.
+If you’ve ever watched daytime TV, you’ve seen ads for companies that promise to reduce your back taxes for a fraction of what you owe.
 Before signing on the dotted line, though, it’s important to evaluate the business in question to ensure it will deliver what is promised.
 Check with the Federal Trade Commission (FTC) to find out whether the company has been the subject of customer complaints.
-Some companies charge nonrefundable fees of thousands of dollars and do not deliver on their promises to arrange for tax debt forgiveness.
+Some companies charge nonrefundable fees of thousands of dollars and do not deliver on their promises to arrange for back tax forgiveness.
 They may neglect to determine whether you are eligible for an offer in compromise before taking your money or even fail to submit offer in compromise paperwork to the IRS.

 If you cannot afford an attorney to negotiate with the IRS on your behalf, you may be eligible for assistance through the low-income taxpayer clinics, a program managed by the Taxpayer Advocate Service with locations across the nation.
 This service is also available for taxpayers who speak English as a second language.
 The attorneys who work for these clinics can represent you during tax collection matters, audits, appeals, and disputes.
 Fees are assessed on a sliding scale based on income and may even be free for some taxpayers.
-In general, you must have income under the federal poverty threshold and no more than $50,000 in tax debt to qualify.
+In general, you must have income under the federal poverty threshold and no more than $50,000 in back tax assistance to qualify.